 Thankfully, if you’re struggling to qualify for a loan, you can have a friend or family member step in to help.
-Essentially, you can leverage their income, credit score, and financial history to help you get the right loan.
+Essentially, you can leverage their income, credit score, and financial history to help you get a loan that’s right for you.

 The downside is that this type of borrowing (as in, borrowing money with another person) can get a little jargon heavy.
-Co-borrower, co-applicant, and co-signer are all terms that are going to come up.
+“Co-borrower,” “co-applicant,” and “co-signer” are all terms that are going to come up.
+Here’s briefly what they mean:

-A co-borrower basically takes on the loan with you.
+A loan co-borrower basically takes on the loan with you.
 Their name will be on the loan with yours, making them equally responsible for paying back the loan.
-They will also have part-ownership of whatever this loan buys—for example, they will own half of the home if you take out a mortgage with a co-borrower.
+They will also have part-ownership of whatever this loan buys—for example, a co-borrower will own half of the home if you take out a mortgage with a co-borrower.

 A co-applicant is the person applying for the loan with you.
 Once the loan is approved, the co-applicant becomes the co-borrower.

-A co-signer helps you qualify for a loan, but isn’t your partner on the loan like a co-borrower.
-A co-signer does not have ownership over a loan, and would only help make your loan payments if you were unable to make them.
+A co-signer can help you qualify for a loan, but isn’t your partner on the loan like a co-borrower.
+A co-signer’s financial history and credit score is factored into the loan decision, but they do not have ownership over the loan, and would only help make your loan payments if you were unable to make them.

 We’ll dig a little deeper into co-borrowers and co-signers to help you decide which is right for you.